English Reformation: Edwardian Reformation

-1549 prayer book

-The second year of Edward's reign was a turning point for the English Reformation; many people identified the year 1548, rather than the 1530s, as the beginning of the English Church's schism from the Roman Catholic Church.
-On 18 January 1548, the Privy Council abolished the use of candles on Candlemas, ashes on Ash Wednesday and palms on Palm Sunday.
-On 21 February, the council explicitly ordered the removal of all church images.

-On 8 March, a royal proclamation announced a more significant change—the first major reform of the Mass and of the Church of England's official eucharistic theology.
-The "Order of the Communion" was a series of English exhortations and prayers that reflected Protestant theology and were inserted into the Latin Mass.
+The second year of Edward's reign was a turning point for the English Reformation; many people identified the year 1548, rather than the 1530s, as the beginning of the English Church's schism from the Catholic Church.
+On 8 March, a royal proclamation announced the first major reform of the Mass and of the Church of England's official eucharistic theology.
+The Order of the Communion was a series of English exhortations and prayers that reflected Protestant theology and were inserted into the Latin Mass.
 A significant departure from tradition was that individual confession to a priest—long a requirement before receiving the Eucharist—was made optional and replaced with a general confession said by the congregation as a whole.
-The effect on religious custom was profound as a majority of laypeople, not just Protestants, most likely ceased confessing their sins to their priests.
-By 1548, Cranmer and other leading Protestants had moved from the Lutheran to the Reformed position on the Eucharist.
-Significant to Cranmer's change of mind was the influence of Strasbourg theologian Martin Bucer.
-This shift can be seen in the Communion order's teaching on the Eucharist.
-Laypeople were instructed that when receiving the sacrament they "spiritually eat the flesh of Christ", an attack on the belief in the real, bodily presence of Christ in the Eucharist.
-The Communion order was incorporated into the new prayer book largely unchanged.

-That prayer book and liturgy, the Book of Common Prayer, was authorized by the Act of Uniformity 1549.
-It replaced the several regional Latin rites then in use, such as the Use of Sarum, the Use of York and the Use of Hereford with an English-language liturgy.
-Authored by Cranmer, this first prayer book was a temporary compromise with conservatives.
-It provided Protestants with a service free from what they considered superstition, while maintaining the traditional structure of the mass.